Messaging Apps & Brands: Telegram Messenger

 - Conclusion: Telegram worldwide

 Telegram Messenger was launched in 2013.
 It was founded by Pavel Durov, the mind behind the Russian Facebook equivalent VKontakte.
-Telegram Messenger LLP is based in London, and can be used on mobile as well as on desktop.
+Telegram Messenger LLP is based in Dubai, and can be used on mobile as well as on desktop.

 Telegram is in some ways similar to Threema: it’s a messaging app with a big focus on security, and known for being more protected than other messaging apps.
 Telegram itself highlights this point on its website: “Telegram is a cloud-based mobile and desktop messaging app with a focus on security and speed.”
 Telegram offers two forms of encryption.
 Chats and group chats are by default protected by a client – server / server – client encryption mechanism and stored encrypted in the Telegram cloud.